-^{}The allocation to the Protection Portfolio, and to the funds within it, has been set to target interest rate and inflation hedge ratios of 95% of total Solvency liabilities (excluding expenses).
-The allocation of investments within the Protection Portfolio, and the actual hedge ratios, will change over time as a result of market movements.
+The Scheme's investment portfolio has been set to target interest rate and inflation hedge ratios of 100% of total liabilities.
+However, the Trustee recognises that the allocation of investments within the investment portfolio, and the actual hedge ratios, will change over time as a result of market movements.
+The Trustee will monitor the asset allocation and hedge ratios relative to their targets and make decisions to rebalance as appropriate in the context of the overall investment strategy and prevailing market conditions at the time.